-How long a monitor runs before up.time issues an error message.
+How long a monitor runs before Uptime Infrastructure Monitor issues an error message.
 A timeout occurs when the Monitoring Station has not received a status from the named service monitor after a period of time has passed.
 When a service monitor does not return data, the status of the monitor changes to Unknown.
-When a service monitor times out, an error message appears on the Global Scan panel.
+When a service monitor times out, an error message appears on the Global Scan dashboard.

-Check Interval
+· Check Interval